komondor/sw/README.md

 `sw fo sub`  searches for a directory that matches this regular     	expression: `/.*fo.*\/.*sub.*/g`.
 Therefore, it would match`./folder/subfolder` but not `folder/whatever`

 - If it matches only one directory, it will perform `cd ./to/this/directory`
-- If it matches two or more directories, it will prompt you to make a choice
+- If it matches two or more directories, it will prompt you to choose a folder

 #### special characters